 Ten Basic steps..

-1. Unfold your Tilda On a Roll and divide strips into 3 groups of 6 strips.
+1. Unfold your jelly roll and divide strips into 3 groups of 6 strips.

 Two groups will be used to make the the four blocks at the centre, and one to make the inner border.
 Take each group of 6 strips in turn and place prints in the order you like most.